-Our patent portfolio consists of three sets of patents, including patents relating to our Flexitouch system, our Actitouch system and other compression-related technologies, each of which is described in further detail below.
-As of December 31, 2017, we owned more than 80 issued patents globally, of which 17 were issued U.S. patents.
-As of December 31, 2017, we owned 57 patent applications pending globally, of which 23 were patent applications pending in the United States.
-Our U.S. issued patents have varying patent terms, expiring between 2018 and through at least 2029, subject to payment of required maintenance fees, annuities and other charges.
-The four U.S. patents for our Flexitouch system expired in 2017.
+Our patent portfolio consists of three sets of patents, including patents relating to our Flexitouch system, Actitouch system and other compression-related technologies, each of which is described in further detail below.
+As of December 31, 2018, we owned more than 150 issued patents globally, of which 27 were issued U.S. patents.
+As of December 31, 2018, we owned 65 patent applications pending globally, of which 27 were patent applications pending in the United States.
+Our U.S. issued patents have varying patent terms, expiring between 2022 and through at least 2033, subject to payment of required maintenance fees, annuities and other charges.
+U.S. patents covering various aspects of our Flexitouch system expired in 2017.

-Flexitouch System Patent Family.
+Flexitouch System Patent Family

-Since 2014, many patent applications, including utility and design patent applications, have been filed in the U.S. and internationally, directed to various aspects, designs, and functionality of the Flexitouch system.
+Since 2014, many patent applications, including utility and design patent applications, have been filed in the U.S. and internationally, directed to various aspects, designs and functionality of the Flexitouch system.
 For example:

-- · In 2015, a patent application was filed internationally directed to compression garments using various configurations and types of tightening apparatus.
+- In 2015, a patent application was filed internationally directed to compression garments using various configurations and types of tightening apparatus.
 A U.S. patent application claiming priority to the international application was filed in 2016 (U.S. Pub.
-No. 2017/0128306-A1). - · In 2016, multiple patent applications were filed in the U.S. and internationally directed to head and neck compression therapy (U.S. Pub.
+No. 2017/0128306-A1). - In 2016, multiple patent applications were filed in the U.S. and internationally directed to head and neck compression therapy (U.S. Pub.
 No. 2017/0095393-A1), head and neck compression garments (U.S. Pub.
 No. 2017/0095395-A1), and static and dynamic compression therapy (U.S. Pub.
-No. 2017/0095394-A1). - · In 2017, multiple patent applications were filed in the U.S. and internationally directed to chest and arm compression garments (U.S. Pub.
+No. 2017/0095394-A1). - In 2017 and 2018, multiple patent applications were filed in the U.S. and internationally directed to chest and arm compression garments (U.S. Pub.
 No. 2017/0258672-A1), therapy using head and torso compression garments and torso compression garments (U.S. Pub.
-No. 2017/0209332-A1), compression therapy fill processes, compression therapy graphical user interfaces, and trunk and leg compression garments and therapy.
+No. 2017/0209332-A1), compression therapy fill processes, compression therapy graphical user interfaces, and trunk and leg compression garments and therapy. - In 2018, multiple U.S. and international patents and patents applications were acquired from Wright Therapy Products directed to compression pump construction (U.S. Pat.
+No. 8,182,437 B2), fill and calibration processes (U.S. Pat.
+No. 8,202,236 B2 & U.S. Pub.
+No. 2013/0237889-A1), patient compliance (U.S. Pat.
+No. 9,889,063 B2), compression therapy processes, and garment construction.

-Actitouch System Patents.
+Actitouch System Patents

 The following is a summary of our patent families relating to our Actitouch system: